 Speaking in Tongues

-Speaking in tongues is a method of communication whereby a Christian speaks in indiscernible utterances.
-Some believe speaking in tongues is speaking another human language unknown to the speaker; others believe speaking in tongues is speaking in another language, which is not human, but divine.
+Some Christians believe that speaking in tongues is speaking another human language, which is just unknown to the speaker, others believe that speaking in tongues is speaking in another language, which is not human, but divine.

 Among those who believe in and speak in tongues, there is debate as to whether or not it’s the only evidence of being baptized in the Holy Spirit or just an evidence.
 It's also debated whether or not every Christian should seek the experience.

 More Christian Denominations

 World Religions - Main pages